Adaptive Conditional Gradient Sliding: Projection-Free and Line-Search-Free Acceleration: Introduction

-\paragraph{Contributions.} We answer the above question in the affirmative and propose the \emph{adaptive conditional gradient sliding method} (\adcgs), an \textbf{accelerated}, \textbf{projection-free}, and \textbf{line-search-free} method.
-Our main contributions are: \begin{itemize} \item \textbf{Method:} We develop \adcgs whose inner CG loops use only LMO calls and stop at a prescribed FW-gap tolerance.
-By employing adaptive stepsizes based on local Lipschitz estimates, \adcgs requires neither line search nor a global smoothness constant, unlike CGS. \item \textbf{Key technical mechanism:} Local Lipschitz estimates allow \adcgs to take larger stepsizes, which make progress more sensitive to inner inexactness and typically require tighter FW-gap tolerances, hence more LMO calls.
+\paragraph{Contributions:} We answer the above question in the affirmative and propose the \emph{adaptive conditional gradient sliding method} (\adcgs), an \textbf{accelerated}, \textbf{projection-free}, and \textbf{line-search-free} method.
+Our main contributions are: \begin{itemize} \item \textbf{Method:} We develop \adcgs, whose inner CG loops use only LMO calls and stop at a prescribed FW-gap tolerance.
+By employing adaptive stepsizes based on local Lipschitz estimates, \adcgs avoids line search in its main iterations and does not require a global smoothness constant, unlike CGS. \item \textbf{Key technical mechanism:} Local Lipschitz estimates allow \adcgs to take larger stepsizes, thereby making progress more sensitive to inner inexactness and typically requiring tighter FW-gap tolerances, hence more LMO calls.
 Our analysis quantifies this trade-off and provides a termination schedule that preserves acceleration.
-In particular, for the fixed-iteration scheme, the FW-gap tolerance decays at the same asymptotic rate as in CGS, even with adaptive stepsizes. \item \textbf{Theory and convergence rates:} We establish accelerated rates $\O(1/k^2)$ for convex objective functions, which match existing projection-based guarantees, \eg,~\cite{Li2025-cb}, while using only an LMO and no projection oracle.
-We also prove linear convergence for strongly convex objective functions, without requiring additional structure on the constraint set, such as polytopes or strongly convex sets. \item \textbf{Empirics:} Experiments on constrained $\ell_p$ regression and logistic regression with real-world datasets, as well as least squares, show \adcgs outperforms projection-free and projection-based baselines. \end{itemize}
+In particular, for the fixed-iteration scheme, the FW-gap tolerance decays at the same asymptotic rate as in CGS, even with adaptive stepsizes. \item \textbf{Theory and convergence rates:} We establish accelerated rates $\O(1/k^2)$ for convex objective functions, which match existing projection-based guarantees, \eg,~\citep{Li2025-cb}, while using only an LMO and no projection oracle.
+We also prove linear convergence for locally strongly convex objective functions, without requiring additional structure on the constraint set, such as polytopes or strongly convex sets. \item \textbf{Experiments:} Experiments on constrained $\ell_p$ regression, logistic regression with real-world datasets, and least-squares problems show that \adcgs improves over projection-free baselines and is competitive with projection-based methods. \end{itemize}